Xele02/UMO/README.md

 * S-Live :
   * Diva select menu : Selection of diva, costume & valkyrie.
 * Playing song :
-  * Only 1 to 3 diva song are playable due to a current bug in the diva selection list.
-Diva selection system is very limited.
+  * Selecting diva/valkyrie and cards, everything is unlocked but at level 1
   * Use key S-D-F-H-J-K for the 6 lanes, and D-F-H-J for 4 lanes songs.
 Slide note are automatically valided on hit.
 Lane change on 6 lane mode don't work.
 Key can be changed in the config asset in Resources/EditorRuntimeSettings.
-  * Valkyrie & Diva mode are visually buggued.
-  * There is a invincible mode activated by default to compensate the low level team selectable without cards.
+  * There is a invincible mode activated by default to compensate the low level team selectable.
 * Very basic result screen for the flow.

 # Requirement